Ellsworth Bunker

 Ellsworth F. Bunker (May 11, 1894 – September 27, 1984) was an American businessman and diplomat who served as ambassador to Argentina, Italy, India, Nepal and South Vietnam.
 He is perhaps best known for being a hawk on the war in Vietnam and Southeast Asia during the 1960s and 1970s.
-As of February 2024, Bunker is one of only three people to have been awarded the Presidential Medal of Freedom twice, and the only person to receive both awards With Distinction.
+As of February 2024, Bunker is one of only two people to have been awarded the Presidential Medal of Freedom twice, and the only person to receive both awards With Distinction.

 Early life and education

 Ellsworth Bunker was born on May 11, 1894, in Yonkers, New York.
 He was the eldest of three children of George Raymond Bunker and Jeanie Polhemus (née Cobb), whose family descended from prominent early Dutch settlers including the Evertson family (of the Great Nine Partners) and the Schuyler family.
 His great-grandmother Eliza Brodhead Polhemus née Heyer was a niece of Stephen Whitney, reputedly the wealthiest American of his time after John Jacob Astor, while her first cousin Charles Suydam was the brother-in-law of Astor's grandson William Backhouse Astor Jr. and his wife Caroline Schermerhorn Astor.

 Bunker's father was one of the founders and chairman of the board of National Sugar Refining Company.
 His younger brother, Arthur Hugh Bunker (July 29, 1895 – May 19, 1964), was also a noted businessman, chairman of the executive committee of the War Production Board (1941–1945) during World War II, and president and then board chairman of American Metal Climax (AMAX).
 He was married to actress and writer Isabel Leighton.
 His first cousin Dorothy Penrose Cobb was married to historian Frederick Lewis Allen.

 Ellsworth Bunker was enrolled at Yale University in 1912 and graduated in 1916 with a major in economics and a minor in history.